Elizabeth Bevarly

-Elizabeth Bevarly (born 1961 in Louisville, Kentucky, United States) is an American writer of over 70 romance novels since 1989.
+Elizabeth Bevarly (born 1961 in Louisville, Kentucky) is an American writer of over 70 romance novels since 1989.
 She is a New York Times bestselling author.

 Biography

 Bevarly was born in 1961 and raised in Louisville, Kentucky.
 Her grandmothers were Ruth Bevarly and Hazel Robinson.

 In 1983, she obtained a B.A. with honors in English from the University of Louisville.
 She worked many diverse jobs, including an editorial assistant for a medical journal.
 In 1989, she published her first novel.
-Now, she is a New York Times bestselling, award-winning author.
+Now, she is a New York Times bestselling author.

 She married a member of the Coast Guard who was stationed in San Juan, Puerto Rico.
 She has also lived in Washington D.C., Northern Virginia, and South Jersey.
 In 1994, they had a son, and now they, their son and their two cats reside back in her native Kentucky.